luchris429/purejaxrl/README.md

 1. More memory-efficient logging
 2. Integration with Weights & Biases (WandB) for experiment tracking
-3. Continuous PPO for Brax
-5. Connecting to non-Jax environments like envpool
+3. Connecting to non-Jax environments like envpool

 ## Related Work